 - Tell them what would be most helpful for your older adult.

-- Let them know what would be most helpful to you.
+- Let them know what would be most beneficial to you.

 Don’t assume that anyone can read your mind or will be able to pick up on hints or signals.
-If you need help with certain tasks, specifically ask for them.
+If you need help with specific tasks, ask for them specifically.

 For example:

-- If you’re looking for someone to independently research ways to make incontinence care easier, let them know.
+- If you’re looking for someone to research ways to make incontinence care easier independently, let them know.

-- If want to talk on the phone to discuss whether or not Dad needs to stop driving and brainstorm how you’d bring it up with him, make sure you say so.
+- If you want to talk on the phone to discuss whether Dad needs to stop driving and brainstorm how to bring it up with him, make sure you say so.

 - If you’d like to take every other Saturday off from visiting Mom and have them take over on those days, bring it up for discussion.

-When someone doesn’t know much about what’s going on, they can feel excluded or assume that nothing is going on.
+When someone doesn’t know much about what’s happening, they can feel excluded or assume nothing is happening.

-Not having any information means that they won’t be able to understand the situation, which makes it less likely that they’ll help.
+Lacking information means they won’t be able to understand the situation, which makes it less likely they’ll help.

 Solve this problem by sharing important information, such as: